 February is Black History Month

-The Spirit of Judah will be singing January 25th, for Morning Worship
+The Voices of New Hope, will be singing March 1, for Morning Worship

 Thought for the Week:

 I have decided to stick with love.
 Hate is too great a burden to bear.